 The GYN Oncology Survivorship Clinic is located in Whitney Hendrickson Building on the third floor.

-For more information, call the front desk of the Whitney Hendrickson Building at 859-257-4488 and ask to be connected to the GYN Oncology Clinic.
+For more information, view our cancer survivorship overview online (332 KB).
+If you would like to speak with the GYN Oncology Clinic, call the front desk of the Whitney Hendrickson Building at 859-257-4488 and ask to be connected.

 Expressions of Courage is an event designed to showcase the experiences and creativity of Markey patients who have battled cancer, timed to coincide with other nationwide celebrations in June for Cancer Survivorship Month.
 Along with celebrating, the event provides opportunities to connect with members of the Healthy Living Panel to further enhance their recovery process.